Quantity of heat

 ΔT — temperature change.

-The heat capacity can be affected by many of the state variables that describe the thermodynamic system under study.
+The heat capacity can be affected by many of the variables of state that describe the thermodynamic system under study.
 These include the starting and ending temperature, as well as the pressure and the volume of the system before and after heat is added.
-So, formula below would be somewhat more correct.
+So, the formula below would be somewhat more correct as:

-However, in school problems we usually use constant specific heat given for standard pressure.
+However, in school problems we usually use a constant specific heat at standard pressure.
 Thus, the relationship between heat and temperature change is usually expressed in the form shown below:

 Note that this relationship does not apply if a phase change is encountered, because the heat added or removed during a phase change does not change the temperature.